Ch40s1/python_flashcards/README.md

 # Python Flashcards

 I often struggle to keep track of all the coding I do and often wonder if I am retaining anything.
 This program allows you to create flashcards and store them in a JSON file, providing a convenient way to review your learning progress later on.
+Why a json? well i want to make something that a can send via a api request later on.

 ## Usage